jimz011/homekit-infused/README.md

 ### How to use

 Prerequisites:
-- Home Assistant 0.95.x or 0.96.x or 0.97.x or 0.98.x (note: themes only work with automations in 0.97.x and higher, if you copy the corresponding 4 automations, the 2 for startup and the ones that change theme from day to night and vice versa, it will just work fine out of the box)
+- Home Assistant 0.96.x or 0.97.x or 0.98.x (note: personal themes are broken since 0.97.x if you want to use themes you will have to set them globally!
+This means the theme will change for ALL users.
+It might be my own mistake of having weird css or it might be an error in HA itself.
+Only time will tell)
 - A bunch of custom-cards, see below for links
 - Patience
 - Some more patience